skilled-reflection/skilled-reflection.github.io/book/c01-Intro.md

 and you are a liar until this happens or you admit you qualify as a 0.
 - didn't do 1 and felt, "that's dumb, strike 1 for this book," write "0". you could probably stop reading now, or admit you're a "1".

+The only reason to read anything is for its potential impact on your life.

+The primary voice I assume is as a 2, assuming you're a 2.

+I'm a 2 because I've tested what I write and I find it to be better than alternative ways of dealing with the subject.
+I'm telling you because it is good, and you want to know what is good, and will minimally consider applying it to find out if it is good for you.
+Where possible, the language is direct, perscriptive and strong.
+I write with the intention to make such decisions and impact easier.
 You can engage every word you read in this book with 0, 1, or 2.
-The only reason to read anything is for its potential impact on your life.
-Therefore, I write with the intention to make such decisions and impact easier.
-That is, where possible, the language is direct, perscriptive and strong.

-The primary voice (COMM-STYLE) in this book is me as a 2 for assuming you're a 2.
-Further, I'm a 2 because what I write is testable, I've tried it, and I think it is better than alternative ways of dealing with the subject.
-This is radical "benefit of the doubt" regarding text (WORDS).

-A good consequence is this saves on many words of "justifying" why I'm telling you X or Y. I'm telling you because it is good, and you want to know what is good, and will minimally consider applying it to find out if it is good for you, and I would be ever so gracious if you shared with me what you determined after trying it.

-It is not that I do away with nuance, but that I hope you spend more time thinking about your OWN nuance, than worrying about mine.
-I posit an idea in "loud" terms, and you identify the appropriate volume for your own truth.
-More on this can be found in [words].

-The bad consequence is that much is left between the lines.
-Why did I ask you to write down the time?

-you now have
-a rough estimate of when you started reading this book.
+Why did I ask you to write down the time? you now have a rough estimate of when you started reading this book.
 It is a bookmark in your life.
 A moment.